TechnicJelle/TechMD/README.md

 but instead it converts the Markdown to HTML, and then uses the amazing RmlUi library for rendering the HTML!

+> [!WARNING]
+> This project is still heavily WIP.
+> It is not recommended for use, or even local building, really.

 ## Running

+1. Install `FreeType`
-1. Clone recursively
+2. Clone recursively
-2. `cmake -S . -B build -G Ninja`
+3. `cmake -S . -B build -G Ninja`
-3. `cmake --build build --parallel`
+4. `cmake --build build --parallel`

 ## Motivation